open-forest-observatory/ofo-catalog-data-prep/README.md

-# OFO drone data catalog prep
+# OFO catalog data prep

+Code for constructing OFO drone & ground data catalog by ingesting raw data & metadata and processing it into derived products for publication